|

 JCL defines how a job is executed on the mainframe.
 A job may perform many steps or execute many programs in order to produce the requested information or output.
 If a segment of JCL is used repeatedly it may be coded once as a PROC (or JCL Procedure) and then used by many different steps within the job.
 There are two approaches to defining and using PROC's.

-The following is an example of an instream PROC that is used three times when the JOB is executed.
-The job step that calls the instream PROC will provide the name of the PDS to be created via the &DSNAME substitution value.
+The following JCL member (PDSCRTJ4.jcl) is an example of how an instream PROC is used three times when the JOB is executed.
+The job steps that call the instream PROC will provide the name of the PDS to be created via the &DSNAME substitution value.

-JCL substitution is mainly used when a repeatable process is used many times but needs the ability to behave differently based on variable information passed from the job that is excuting the process.
-Simply click on one of the following items to learn more or download sample JCL that describe how to use variable substitution within JCL.
+JCL substitution is mainly used when a repeatable process is used many times but needs the ability to behave differently based on variable information passed from the job that is executing the process.
+Review the Documentation for this suite of program members.
+Link to an Evaluation zPAK Option that includes the program members, documentation and control files.

 The SET statement lets you set the values of symbolic parameters within a JCL or PROC member.
-Simply click on one of the following items to learn more or download sample JCL that describes the SET statement.
+Review the Documentation for this suite of program members.
+Link to an Evaluation zPAK Option that includes the program members, documentation and control files.

 If programs are not stored in the libraries predefined for the operating systems then it will be necessary to specify the location of the programs.
 For example, if program are located in a private library or a test library then use STEPLIB and/or JOBLIB to tell the system the location of the programs.